mbellman/trampoline-framework/README.md

 #### @Autowired
-A property and parameter decorator which allows values to be autowired (automatically provided with new instances) at class instantiation or method call time.
+A property and parameter decorator which allows values to be autowired (automatically provided with new instances) at runtime (static-side properties), class instantiation time (instance-side properties), or method call time (parameters).
 Classes which contain autowired properties or method parameters must also be decorated with **@Wired**.
-Right now, autowiring only works for instance properties or instance method parameters.

 Arguments can be provided to the decorator to be passed into autowired instances on construction.